Burn pit: Materials burned and combustion products

 The waste burned using burn pits included chemicals, paints, medical waste, human waste, metal and aluminum products, electronic waste, munitions (including unexploded ordnance), petroleum products, lubricants, plastics, rubber, wood, and food waste.
 A typical burn pit uses jet fuel (usually JP-8) as the accelerant.
 The burning of such material created clouds of black smoke.

 According to an Air Force fact sheet, "Burning solid wastes in an open pit generates numerous pollutants.
 These pollutants include dioxins, particulate matter, polycyclic aromatic hydrocarbons, volatile organic compounds, carbon monoxide, hexachlorobenzene, and ash.
 Highly toxic dioxins, produced in small amounts in almost all burning processes, can be produced in elevated levels with increased combustion of plastic waste (such as discarded drinking water bottles) and if the combustion is not at high incinerator temperatures.
 Inefficient combustion of medical or latrine wastes can emit disease-laden aerosols."
 Hexachlorodibenzo-p-dioxin (colloquially known as dioxin) is the same chemical found in Agent Orange used in the Vietnam War.
 Additionally, burn pits also created particulate matter (PM) 2.5 and PM 10 pollution.
-Below is a table that has all of the known pollutants that were discovered in burn pits.
+Below is a table that has all of the known pollutants that have been detected in burn pits.